Research Excellence Programs: students, postdocs and faculty

 INL has forged strong relationships with colleges and universities throughout the world and actively encourages its scientists and engineers to collaborate with their university peers on a variety of projects.
 Doing this fosters an entrepreneurial spirit and promotes creativity.

-In 2021, INL National University Programs have hosted over 1,000 people from institutions all over the U.S. and throughout the world.
-Learn more about the programs and accomplishments below.
+In 2024, INL student, postdoc and faculty programs have hosted almost 1,000 people from institutions all over the U.S. and throughout the world.

 VISITING RESEARCHERS